russellf9/ng-queue-app/README.md

 * [x] Use socket.io to give push updates
 * [X] Add action to Add Customer to the Queue
 * [X] Add a Watch to the build prod task
-* [ ] Create a Service to provide an Observable to supplie the Queue data
+* [X] Create a Service to provide an Observable to supply the Queue data
 * [ ] Get the prod to do a Live reload
 * [ ] Make specific Object types - is Customer type and cast response as that type
+* [ ] Resolve moment.js imports completely - Is the 'MomentModule' really required, and are the typings being imported correctly
 * [ ] Add tests
 * [ ] Add map files
 * [ ] Add and document debugging system (see Evernote)